Lcmkey/aws-notes/ElastiCache.md

 1. Is it possible to stop nodes in AWS ElastiCache cluster

-    ElastiCache clusters cannot be stopped.
-They can only be deleted and recreated.
+    ElastiCache clusters `cannot be stopped`.
+They can `only be deleted` and `recreated`.
 You can use this pattern to avoid paying for time when you're not using the cluster.

-    If you are using a Redis ElastiCache cluster, you can create a snapshot as the cluster is being deleted.
-Then, you can restore the cluster from the snapshot when you create it.
+    If you are using a `Redis` ElastiCache `cluster`, you can `create` a `snapshot` as the cluster is being deleted.
+Then, you can `restore the cluster from the snapshot when you create it`.
 This way, you preserve the data in the cluster.

     The cluster endpoints are derived from a combination of